Antisocial Personality Disorder Symptoms

-Antisocial personality disorder is characterized by a long-standing pattern of a disregard for other people’s rights, often crossing the line and violating those rights.
-It usually begins in childhood or as a teen and continues into their adult lives.
+Antisocial personality disorder is a disorder that is characterized by a long-standing pattern of disregard for other people’s rights, often crossing the line and violating those rights.
+A person with antisocial personality disorder (APD) often feels little or no empathy toward other people, and doesn’t see the problem in bending or breaking the law for their own needs or wants.
+The disorder usually begins in childhood or as a teen and continues into a person’s adult life.

 Symptoms of Antisocial Personality Disorder